Alternative method for replacing starter motor. problems.

 3 Injector sealing 'O' rings X 8 " per injector ( Mike has mentioned that it is not necessary to remove the injectors and fuel rail from the inlet manifold and therefore these may not need to be disturbed.
 However the 'o' ring seals are only a few pence each it may be worth replacing them while you are able to easily get at them and there replacement may save work later on.

-Just another point.
+You may well find that the existing gasket and 'o' ring's appear reusable, however as a precaution again air leaks on the inlet manifold & injectors on re assembly I strongly advocate that they be replaced as a matter of course as a leak on either component may cause an air leak causing your car to receive a weak fuel mixture which could cause the engine management light to show and will also damage valves in the longer term.
+Eugene, of Australia now having done the job twice also offers this advise:- Just another point.
 The fuel injectors actually take two '0'rings each and the parts advisor at Merc said he would not even think of not replacing them once the injectors have been removed. (this is to clarify the alternative starter procedure.
 I can also confirm that without removing the water pipe the rear bolt on the starter cannot be turned.
 Another tip is to use a probe mirror to see the rear bolt.
 I found this helped a lot to locate and undo it as I could actually see it.

+4. Starter motor compatible with your vehicle.
 Please read page 66 carefully before purchasing your replacement starter.

 (As a means of reducing costs further, there are companies that will rebuild your existing starter, this can be a safer bet than buying second hand from a car breakers yard as you are unaware of the condition of the starter purchased nor can you guarantee that is compatible with the electronics of your individual vehicle.)